-- 1. Write annotations in a copy of the library's source code. - Compile the library to create .class and .jar files that contain the annotations. - Then, when doing pluggable type-checking, put those files on the classpath.
-When running your code, you can use either version of the library: the one you created or the original distributed version. - With this compilation approach, the syntax of the library annotations is validated ahead of time.
+1. Write annotations in a copy of the library's source code (for instance, in a fork of the library's GitHub project).
+In addition to writing annotations, adjust the build system to run pluggable-type-checking when compiling (see Chapter 31, page 206).

+Then, when doing pluggable type-checking, put the annotated library's . jar file on the classpath, as explained in Section 2.2.1.

+With this compilation approach, the syntax of the library annotations is validated ahead of time.
 Thus, this compilation approach is less error-prone, and the type-checker runs faster.
 You get correctness guarantees about the library in addition to your code.

+For instructions, see Section 29.2.

-Section 29.2 describes how to compile a library. - 2.
-Write annotations in a "stub file", if you do not have access to the source code. - Supply the "stub file" textually to the Checker Framework. - This approach does not require you to compile the library source code.
-A stub file is applicable to multiple versions of a library, so the stub file does not need to be updated when a new version of the library is released.
-When provided by the author of a checker, a stub file is used automatically, with no need for the user to supply a command-line option.
-Section 29.3 describes how to create and use stub files.
+2. Write annotations in a "stub file", if you do not have access to the source code.

+Then, when doing pluggable type-checking, supply the "stub file" textually to the Checker Framework.

+This approach does not require you to compile the library source code.
+A stub file is applicable to multiple versions of a library, so the stub file does not need to be updated when a new version of the library is released, unless the API has changed (such as defining a new method).

+For instructions, see Section 29.5.

 If you annotate a new library, please inform the Checker Framework developers so that your annotated library can be distributed with the Checker Framework.
 Sharing your annotations is useful even if the library is only partially annotated.
-However, as noted in Section 2.4.1, you should annotate an entire class at a time.
-You may find type inference tools (Chapter 28.2, page 175) helpful when getting started, but you should always examine their results.
+However, as noted in Sections 2.4.2 and 29.1.4, you should annotate an entire class at a time.
+You may find type inference tools (Chapter 28.2, page 173) helpful when getting started, but you should always examine their results.

-29.1.1 Tips for annotating a library
+29.1 Tips for annotating a library